chutney-testing/chutney-testing.github.io-legacy/docs/installation/ci_cd/scenario_sync.md

     To manage environments on a server, you can :

-    * Use the UI forms,
+    * Use the UI forms to create or import environments.
-    * Copy an existing environment file into the server configuration folder (default is `.chutney/conf/environment`),
+    * Copy an existing environment file into the server configuration folder (default is `.chutney/conf/environment`)
-    * Import an existing environment file, (// TODO check bug on model compatibilty Kotlin/Server)